VermeilChan/MetalSlug6Font/FAQ.md

 A: MetalSlugFont is supported natively on Windows.
 You can download it from the [Releases page](https://github.com/VermeilChan/MetalSlugFont/releases) and follow the installation instructions provided in the [README](README.md).

 ### Q: How do I install MetalSlugFont on Linux or macOS?
-A: MetalSlugFont can be used on Linux and macOS using compatibility layers such as Wine HQ (Linux and macOS) or Lutris (Linux only).
-You can download it from the [Releases page](https://github.com/VermeilChan/MetalSlugFont/releases).
-[Wine HQ](https://wiki.winehq.org/Download), [Lutris](https://lutris.net/downloads)
+A: MetalSlugFont can be used on Linux and macOS using compatibility layers such as WineHQ (Linux and macOS) or Lutris (Linux only) or PlayOnMac (MacOS) You can download it from the [Releases page](https://github.com/VermeilChan/MetalSlugFont/releases).

+**WineHQ & Lutris (Linux):**
+- [Download WineHQ](https://wiki.winehq.org/Download): Available for Ubuntu (20.04, 22.04, 22.10, 23.04), Debian (Bullseye, Bookworm, Trixie), and Fedora (37, 38) - WineHQ binary packages.
+- [Download Lutris](https://lutris.net/downloads): Packages available for various Linux distributions.

+**WineHQ & PlayOnMac (MacOS):**
+- [MacOS WineHQ Packages](https://wiki.winehq.org/MacOS): WineHQ binary packages available for MacOS 10.8 through 10.14.
+- [Download PlayOnMac](https://www.playonmac.com/en/download.html): Available for MacOS 10.15 or MacOS 11+.

 ## Usage